-Yes, patients can drink alcohol after gastric sleeve surgery.
-But there are a few important factors to think about.
+In short, YES, you can drink after gastric sleeve surgery, but there are a few important factors to consider.

 Is Drinking Alcohol After Gastric Sleeve Surgery Recommended?

-It is assumed that this dietary adjustment should be maintained after gastric sleeve surgery to achieve optimal weight loss.
-Therefore, alcohol consumption is not recommended after gastric sleeve surgery.
+This dietary adjustment should be maintained after surgery to achieve optimal weight loss.
+Therefore drinking alcohol is not recommended after bariatric surgery.

-If your doctor gives you permission to drink alcohol after a gastric sleeve surgery, here are some simple guidelines you can follow.
-Remember to speak with your primary care physician before drinking any alcohol.
+If you are cleared to drink alcohol after gastric sleeve surgery, here are some guidelines to follow:

 The main mechanism by which the gastric sleeve induces weight loss is the reduction of food intake by early satiety.
-Drinking alcohol after the gastric sheath will empty more quickly in the small intestine, being a liquid diet.
-This can eliminate any feeling of fullness that leads to an increased intake of alcohol/calories and an insufficient weight loss or even an increase in weight.
-A faster gastric emptying also means that you can get drunk early and have abnormal behavior.
+Drinking alcohol after the sleeve gastrectomy will empty your small intestine quicker, leaving you feeling hungry.
+Faster gastric emptying also causes you can get drunk faster.